COLORIZED+VERSION+2.jpg

 Report Writing

-Legislative use of force
+Legislative Use of Force

 Officer Safety & Survival

-Verbal Judo- Diffusing Aggressive Behavior
+Verbal Judo – Diffusing Aggressive Behavior

 Advanced Security Investigations

-Ethics of security officer
+Ethics of Security Officer

 Terrorist Threat Training